Fast community detection by SCORE: Discussion

 We propose SCORE as a novel spectral approach to community detection with a DCBM.
 The method is largely motivated by the observation that the degree heterogeneity parameters of the DCBM are largely ancillary.
 If we obtain the first $K$ leading eigenvectors of the adjacency matrix and arrange them in an $n \times K$ matrix $\hat{R}$, then the heterogeneity can be largely removed by applying a scaling-invariant mapping to each row of $\hat{R}$.
 SCORE is one of such methods.

-Compared to many existing methods for DCBM (e.g. \cite{KarrerNewman2011, Yu, Zhaoetal}), a very different feature of SCORE is that it does not attempt to estimate the heterogeneity parameters or to correct the heterogeneity.
+An interesting feature of SCORE is that it does not attempt to estimate the heterogeneity parameters or to correct the heterogeneity.
 This is especially important when many nodes of the network are sparse, in which case the estimates of the heterogeneity parameters are inaccurate and the estimation errors can largely affect subsequent studies.
 Additionally, when we tend to correct the heterogeneity effects, we also tend to inflate the noise level, resulting a smaller Signal Noise Ratio in spectral analysis.

 The theoretic conditions required for the success of the SCORE is very different from that in Zhao \cite{Zhaoetal}.
-Zhao {\it et al} \cite[Page 6]{Zhaoetal} models the heterogeneity parameters as random variables that assume only finite values and have the same means, which is relatively restrictive.
-We model the heterogeneity parameter as non-stochastic vectors that may vary with the size of the network, and we only need some conditions on regularity and moderate deviations for consistency.
-Additionally, Zhao {\it et al}. \cite{Zhaoetal} impose certain conditions on the $K \times K$ core matrix $A$ which we don't require.
+Zhao et~al. \cite{Zhaoetal}, page~6, models the heterogeneity parameters as random variables that assume only finite values and have the same means, which is relatively restrictive.
+For practical concerns, we choose not to put much structural assumptions on the heterogeneity parameters, and model them as nonstochastic vectors that may vary with the size of the network, and we only need some conditions on regularity and moderate deviations for consistency.
+Additionally, Zhao et~al. \cite{Zhaoetal} impose certain conditions on the $K \times K$ core matrix $P$ which we do not require.

 The work can be extended to various directions.
 First, SCORE can be extended to a large class of methods that utilize a scaling-invariant mapping that operates on $\hat{R}$ row by row.
 Second, the DCBM can be generalized to more realistic models, where the spectral methods could continue to work well.
-For example, in work in progress \cite{JinZhang}, we have extended the method to bipartite networks and have seen nice results on the $110$-th Senate and House voting network.
+For example, in work in progress \cite{JinZhang}, we have extended the method to bipartite networks and have seen nice results on the $110$th Senate and House voting network.
 Third, the ideas developed here can be used to tackle some other problems in network analysis (e.g., linkage prediction \cite{Survey}).